 Here’s What Happened...

 “I was physically an undeveloped and a weak child.
-From very early on in my life, it was obvious to my parents that there was something wrong especially from the age when i started to walk.
+From very early on in my life, it was obvious to my parents that there was something wrong with my legs, especially from the age when i started to walk.
 My feet were turned inwards and I couldn’t walk more then just a few feet without tripping over.
 My feet, knees and hips were misaligned and muscles were weak.
-This became worse as I went to school where I experienced emotional suffering on top of the physical (as children would laugh at me and make painful remarks etc).
+This became worse as I went to school where I experienced emotional suffering on top of the physical, kids can be cruel without meaning to.

 On top of that, i was diagnosed with scoliosis.